Topics ICHAA held the "Meeting of Code Administration Managers and Practitioners in 2019

 Mr. Tomoyuki Ishii, Advertising Specialist, Supervisory Guidance and Narcotics Control Division, Pharmaceuticals and Consumer Health Bureau, Ministry of Health, Labour and Welfare, and Mr. Takamasa Horio, Legal Advisor, gave a lecture titled "Recent Regulations on Pharmaceutical Advertising".

 In the lecture, Mr. Ishii first introduced an overview of the results of the "Monitoring Project for Monitoring Advertising Activities of Ethical Drugs in Fiscal Year 2008" and, in relation to the status of the Monitoring Project for Sales Information Provision Activities being implemented in fiscal year 2019, it is planned to start accepting reports from all medical institutions other than monitored medical institutions in the near future The report will be accepted from all medical institutions other than the monitored medical institutions in the near future.
 The Office Communication "Q&A on Guidelines for Marketing Information Provision Activities for Prescription Drugs (Part 3)" dated September 6 was then introduced, stating that information on drug stability, etc., which is helpful when performing simple suspension, crushing, etc., at the discretion of medical institutions according to the patient's condition, should be provided in an interview form in accordance with certain common rules and that the information should be provided in a timely manner.
-The information is acceptable to be provided in the interview form in accordance with certain common rules.
+Explanation was given that it is acceptable to provide such information by including it in the interview form.
 In addition, in relation to the Q&A, it was explained that although data on the stability of bare tablets when packaged in a single package and on changes in formulation when multiple drugs are mixed are not confirmed by the approval review, they are different from so-called "off-label" data and can be provided without a request if firm evidence is provided.
 Mr. Horio explained that the data is not the same as the so-called "off-label" data.

 Ministry of Health, Labour and Welfare